Creating a More Sustainable Campus, One Office at a Time.

 - What are some of the most important things I can do to be more sustainable?

-Transportation is one of the most carbon-intensive activities in our society.
+Transportation is one of the most carbon-intensive daily activities for many people.

 - The best solution is to opt for webinars or teleconferencing when possible.